A Vector Monotonicity Assumption for Multiple Instruments: Empirical application

-I follow CHV and as control variables a student's corrected Armed Forces Qualification Test score, mother's years of education, number of siblings, ``permanent'' local earnings in county of residence at 17, mother's years of education, number of siblings, ``permanent'' unemployment in county of residence at 17, earnings in county of residence in 1991, and unemployment in state of residence in 1991, along with an indicator for urban residence at 17, and cohort dummies.
-The definition and construction of these variables is described in CHV.
-Also following CHV, squares of the continuous control variables are included in $X_i$, relaxing the assumption of strict linearity in each.
-The above variables represent the union of variables that CHV use in their first stage and outcome equation, with one exception: I drop years of experience in 1991 since it may itself be affected by schooling, as MTW do as well in their empirical application.
-In the two instrument setup, I also add to $X_i$ the two ``unused'' instruments from CHV and their squares: long-run local earnings in county of residence at 17 and long run permanent unemployment in state of residence at 17.
+While VM is a natural assumption for the tuition and proximity instruments, a conditional version of instrument validity is more plausible than Assumption 1.
+I follow CHV and include a set of control variables $X_i$,\footnote{In particular, a student's corrected Armed Forces Qualification Test score, mother's years of education, number of siblings, ``permanent'' local earnings in county of residence at 17, ``permanent'' unemployment in county of residence at 17, earnings in county of residence in 1991, and unemployment in state of residence in 1991, along with an indicator for urban residence at 17 and cohort dummies (see CHV for variable definitions and construction).
+Also following CHV, I include as components of $X_i$ the squares of continuous control variables.
+All together, these represent the union of variables that CHV use in their first stage and outcome equation, with one exception: As MTW do, I drop years of experience in 1991 since it may itself be affected by schooling.
+In the two instrument setup, I also add to $X_i$ the two ``unused'' instruments from CHV and their squares: long-run local earnings in county of residence at 17 and long run unemployment in state of residence at 17.} implemented as described in Section \ref{est} and Appendix \ref{withcovariates}.
+Standard errors are computed by applying the delta method to the system of estimated regression equations (allowing for heteroscedasticity and cross-correlation between the equations).